dkz2r/latex-novice-academic-publishing/episodes/lists.md

 ::::::::::::::::::::::::::::::::::::: keypoints

 - Lists in LaTeX are created using the `enumerate` and `itemize` environments.
-- Using the `enumitem` package to custom ordered lists.
+- Using the `enumitem` package to customize bullet points.

 ::::::::::::::::::::::::::::::::::::::::::::::::